compilit/ssimpl/docs/index.md

 compromised, they're required to add their public keys to the ledger.
 This way, everyone can check whether the identity they're dealing with is actually valid.

-The ledger also contains the public keys of so-called "neutral ledger authorities" (similar to a notary).
+The ledger also contains the public keys of so-called [SSIMPL notary](#15-ssimpl-notary)'s.
 Each entity that is allowed to sign newly created DIDs.
 This signature serves as proof that the owner of the DID successfully has authenticated themselves using their e-passport.

+Finally, the ledger also contains the public keys of so-called [SSIMPL storage](#16-ssimpl-storage)'s.
+Each entity that is allowed to temporarily store subscriptions.

 - The ledger MUST contain an append-only list for all its invalidated entries.
+- The ledger SHOULD contain a list of DID's that provide 'notary' functionality, meaning they can sign initial DID's.
-- The ledger SHOULD contain a list of DID's that are 'designated SSIMPL authorities', meaning they can sign initial DID's.
+- The ledger SHOULD contain a list of DID's that provide 'storage' functionality, meaning they can sign initial DID's.
+- The ledger SHOULD allow updates on the notary list by the owners of the DID's, proven by providing a signed version of the DID.
-- The ledger SHOULD allow updates on the 'designated SSIMPL authorities' list by the owners of the DID's, proven by providing a signed version of the DID.
+- The ledger SHOULD allow updates on the storage list by the owners of the DID's, proven by providing a signed version of the DID.
 - The ledger SHOULD be decentralised.